This post contains affiliate links. Read my disclosure policy here.

-Ideally, I'd love to sit down on weekday mornings and enjoy vegan eggs benedict, with vegan rice paper bacon and freshly-squeezed orange juice with my family, but we usually just have something quick and head out the door.
+Ideally, I'd love to sit down on weekday mornings and enjoy vegan waffles or vegan eggs benedict, with vegan rice paper bacon and freshly-squeezed orange juice with my family, but we usually just have something quick and head out the door.

 However, fast doesn't mean bland, boring, or unhealthy.
 The kiddos will love these overnight oats too and they won't even know that it's good for them.
 Especially with this chocolate, banana, and peanut butter combination.